January 17, 2017 · Written by Foodtolive Team

 Keep Your Teen Healthy Through a Vegetarian Diet

 Being a vegetarian is perfectly safe for kids, regardless of their age.
-You just need to remember that during adolescent years, they require a higher intake of some essential nutrients that are harder to get from plant-based products.
+You just need to remember that during the adolescent years, they require a higher intake of some essential nutrients that are harder to get from plant-based products.
 Luckily, a well-balanced meat-free diet makes it easier to control the BMI as well as keep the skin and hair healthy and attractive.